anoved/hmstl/README.md

 # Heightmap to STL

 `hmstl` is a simple program to convert heightmap images to 3D models.
-The supported input heightmap image format is [raw PGM](http://netpbm.sourceforge.net/doc/pgm.html).
 The output format is [STL](http://www.ennex.com/~fabbers/StL.asp).

 ## Prerequisites